granatumx/gbox-betatom/README.md

 ```
 $ gx run.sh                                       # Will start the database, taskrunner, and webapp
-$ gx installGbox.sh granatumx/gbox-py:1.0.0  # Install this gbox
+$ gx installGbox.sh granatumx/gbox-betatom:1.0.0  # Install this gbox

 # Now go to http://localhost:34567 and see this gbox installed when you add a step.
 ```

 ### Notes

-The gbox has a set of parameters passed into it on the frontend.
-These are defined in the `yamls/*.yaml` file.
-This tool uses mainly python functions for the granatum_sdk to set up the gbox.
+Many methylation datasets use the Beta-value (ranging from 0 to 1) to measure the percentage of methylation.
+This gbox converts these values into the log2 ratio of the intensities of methylated probe versus unmethylated probe (m-value).

+    The "epsilon" parameter is for avoiding infinite results.
+The full formula for this conversion is:

+        y = log((x + epsilon) / (1 - x + epsilon))